-(6 class hrs/wk 4 cr) W Examines the functions and operations of electro-mechanical systems.
+(6 class hrs/wk 4 cr) W Examines the installation and operation of refrigerant controls and electrical controls used in the refrigeration and air conditioning industry.
+Practical application of electrical control circuitry is covered.

 3.591 COMMERCIAL AND INDUSTRIAL REFRIGERATION